 Whew.
 That was a close one.
 I almost had to do it the hard way.
 (Because there can only be one hard way to do something.
 Everybody also knows that.)

 The second time I chose to have a C-section, my baby was macrosomic, and on the advice of a different doctor who also recognized I wasn’t real, I scheduled my surgery for a week before my due date.
-The doctor determined that if the first baby wouldn’t fit through my vagina without breaking it, neither would this one.
+The doctor determined that if the first baby wouldn’t fit through my vagina, neither would this one.

 Unfortunately, my second baby mistook me for a real woman and decided he wanted to be born before my scheduled C-section date, so off to the hospital I went, where I waited four hours in hard labor until an operating room opened up, suffered through a traumatic surgery where there were complications, and couldn’t visit my baby in the NICU because I had to remain tied to my hospital bed after surgery.